mavera12/EHR/Basic-Setup-and-Running.md

 ./gradlew run
 ```

-Alternatively, you may run the provided `run_synthea` script which makes it easier to passing command-line arguments to the simulation:
+Alternatively, you may run the provided `run_synthea` script which makes it easier to pass command-line arguments to the simulation:

 ```
 ./run_synthea